Swab, Spit Or Stay Home? A Wide Variety Of Plans To Keep Coronavirus Off Campus

 Some institutions that desperately want students to return to campus are backing the goal with a maximal approach to safety and testing.

-About a four-hour drive east along the interstates from Mizzou is the University of Illinois at Urbana-Champaign, whose sports teams are known as the Fighting Illini.
+About a four-hour drive east along the interstates from the Missouri school is the University of Illinois at Urbana-Champaign, whose sports teams are known as the Fighting Illini.

 Already, large white tents with signs reading "Walk-Up COVID-19 Testing" have popped up across campus; there students take a simple saliva test.